2 Minute Read

-Emotional health has a direct impact on the quality of sleep employees may be having.
+Emotional health has a direct impact on the quality of life employees experience – in and out of the workplace.

 If we allow our emotions to overwhelm us, especially over a long period of time, we could be doing more harm than good for our overall health, and this could impact our ability to perform well at work and function normally at home.